kieranjwhite/CPI-II/README.md

-Online references to the poems of the Conductus
+Discovering online references to the poems of the Conductus
 ===============================================

 Introduction
 ============

+The objective of the mini-project Medieval Music, Big Data and the Research Blend (http://www.southampton.ac.uk/music/news/2014/04/11_medieval_music_big_data_and_research_blend.page) is to identify the purpose of the Conductus, a corpus of almost 900 thirteenth-century Latin poems variably set to monophonic and polyphonic music.
+The known manuscript sources of the Conductus (i.e. organised collections of music and poetry) do not provide much information about the significance and scope of the genre.

-The mini project to automatically generate a report listing reference to poems in the Conductus from the World Wide Web can be broken into a number of subtasks:
+Manual text searches of web pages led to the discovery by members of the Cantum pulcriorem invenire (http://www.southampton.ac.uk/music/research/projects/cantum_pulcriorem_invenire.page) research project of text from the poem "Naturas Deus regulis" on the Web.
+This in turn inspired the development of a more systematic and automated approach to searching for online references to more Conductus material --- this project.
+The goal was to automatically generate a report listing reference to poems in the Conductus from the World Wide Web.
+The project that can be broken into a number of subtasks:

 (1) Developing and identifying the tools necessary to index and search Latin documents.<br>
 (2a) Generating a list of search engine queries for the purpose of obtaining a list of as many potentially relevant online documents as possible.<br>
 (2b) Submitting these queries to a search engine and then downloading and indexing the relevant documents.<br>
 (3) Interrogating these downloaded documents and generating a final report from the results.<br>

+Descriptions of how we completed each of these as well as how another person can avail of this codebase to accomplish these tasks are provided below.
 Each sub-task above depends on the successful completion of the tasks preceding it.
+There are a number of other possible uses for this codebase that we will also explain how to perform these in more detail:

+(4) Regenerating a report at a later date
+(5) Modifying the codebase to generate reports for alternative repertories

 Most programming was done in Java, however the final generated HTML report contains some Javascript.
 All programming source code and resources are available on github at https://github.com/kieranjwhite/CPI-II.
 The extant version of the codebase is not on the master branch, but on the branch titled orginal_report_generation.
 You access this branch by first cloning the repository and then checking out the branch as follows:

 <pre>
 git clone https://github.com/kieranjwhite/CPI-II.git